Widespread Use of Products Containing Asbestos

 Talc & Baby Powder

-This makes it a perfect additive in baby powder, cosmetics, and other consumer goods.
+Talc is a mineral that helps absorb moisture and reduce friction.
+These qualities make it a perfect additive in baby powder, talcum powder, makeup, and other consumer goods.

 In October 2019, the U.S. Food and Drug Administration (FDA) advised consumers to stop purchasing Johnson & Johnson’s famous baby powder.